apache/spark-website/error-message-guidelines.md

 ---
 layout: global
-title: Error message guidelines
+title: Error Message Guidelines
-type: "page singular"
+type: "page"
 navigation:
   weight: 5
   show: true
 ---

-## Error Message Guidelines

 This guide is a reference for composing standardized and actionable error messages in Apache Spark.